 Now a day’s most common modern electric cars can plug into a standard 120-volt outlet.
 But upgrading your home electrical system may be necessary for safety and time savings.
 We always adjust our car mirrors for maximum visibility and safety during driving.
 So why not perform a quick safety check on the state of your home charging setup for your EV.
 Now should you upgrade your home electrical system?
-After all it is not necessary an upgrade can be worthwhile in certain cases.
+After all, it is not necessarily an upgrade can be worthwhile in certain cases.

 Some Common Problems:

-When you reach home with your new EV and plug it one of your home outlet.
+When you reach home with your new EV and plug it one of your home outlets.
 Now when you are performing electric vehicle charging by plugging with 120-volt outlet then suddenly dimming lights and repeated circuit breaker tripping are sure signs of insufficient electrical service for meeting you’re charging needs.
 Don’t worry; it is a common issue for homes which is more than 20 years old.

 Related: How Electric Vehicles Work?

 By studies, vehicle charging at 9.6 kW of power can double or triple your home’s previous peak electrical load, making issues with deficient power offer throughout the day or night as you charge.
-Now if you want to have safer, more reliable charging, then these deficients in your home’s electrical system combined with charging system upgrades can improve the safety and speed up recharging process.
+Now if you want to have safer, more reliable charging, then these deficiencies in your home’s electrical system combined with charging system upgrades can improve the safety and speed up recharging process.

 Types of Home Electrical System Upgrade:

 An (AC) 120-volt outlet is capable of providing a ‘Level 1’ charge via a standard, 3-prong household plug or outlet combo.
 But it will require a dedicated branch circuit system for the safety of your system and home appliances and electronics.
-By this system, it can takes 8 to 12 hours for a full charge, adding 2 to 5 miles of driving range per hour of charging time.
+By this system, it can take 8 to 12 hours for a full charge, adding 2 to 5 miles of driving range per hour of charging time.

-This system is faster than Level_1 charging system for electrical Vehicle.
+This system is faster than the Level_1 charging system for electrical Vehicle.
 ‘Level 2’ charging via a larger, 240-volt AC plug and requires the installation of special home charging equipment and a dedicated circuit system for it.
-This system will cuts down vehicle charge time to 3 to 6 hours, or 10 to 60 miles of driving range per hour of charging time at home.
+This system will cut down vehicle charge time to 3 to 6 hours, or 10 to 60 miles of driving range per hour of charging time at home.